Initial Radiation Therapy Certification and Registration

 recognized national standard for medical imaging, interventional procedures, and

 As outlined in ARRT’s "Equation

-for Excellence," candidates for ARRT's Radiation Therapy certification must
+for Excellence," candidates for ARRT's Radiation Therapy certification and registration must

 meet basic education, ethics, and examination requirements to become eligible.
 The